QabiEj/fast-stable-diffusion/README.md

 Feel free to explore the codebase, contribute, and use the Fast Stable Diffusion algorithm in your projects.

-## File Structure

-- `.github`: GitHub Actions configuration.
-- `AUTOMATIC1111_files`: Supporting files.
-- `Dependencies`: Dependency files.
-- `Dreambooth`: Dreambooth model implementation.
-- `fast-DreamBooth.ipynb`: Main notebook for the Fast DreamBooth.
-- `fast_stable_diffusion_AUTOMATIC1111.ipynb`: Notebook for stable diffusion.

 ## Acknowledgments

-- Model trained by Qabidev.
+- Model trained by Qabidev, but the code is forked.
 - Images generated using the Dreambooth model.
 - Check out the model on Hugging Face for additional details: [Qabidev/ghbony](https://huggingface.co/Qabidev/ghbony)